The Best Investments in a Recession

 This doesn’t have to be a 10-year part-time bachelor’s degree either!
 If you don’t want to attend university, certificates can help you break into a new career or increase your income.
 There are plenty of in-demand jobs which you can train for with online courses, and plenty of professional online training systems to help you learn an array of skills in your own time, such as Udemy, Cisco, and LinkedIn Learning.
 Even just reading books and watching YouTube videos can be a great source of knowledge.

-Cash is one of the most flexible asset types, and it’s incredibly safe, although sums in New Zealand banks aren’t guaranteed as they are in most countries.
+Cash is one of the most flexible asset types, and it’s incredibly safe if kept at a major New Zealand bank.
 Of course, cash doesn’t offer the returns that nearly all other investments can.

 Despite the drawbacks of cash, holding some does offer the opportunity to redeploy money into new opportunities as you find them, and you can always use the cash to cover expenses if you lose your job or experience a financial emergency.
 Maintaining a healthy cash reserve in the form of an emergency fund is a crucial practice even in good times.
 Bolstering your cash reserves in a weak market can help you weather any storms you may face.